 Are you a FAN of BBQ?
+Better Yet Walmart Ribs!
 Me I am!
-I love the smell, taste and the was you get messy when you eat it.
-Every once and a while we breakout the grill/smoker to throw a few slabs of brisket and Farmland Ribs.
+I love the smell, taste and the way you get messy when you eat it.
+Every once and while we break out the grill/smoker to throw a few slabs of brisket and Smithfield Ribs.
 We invite of a few friends and family members to join in and bring a cover dish or dessert.

-I don’t claim to be a extraordinary BBQ chief, but I do feel I know my way around a fire.
-The tricks of the trade have come over years of practicing and knowing what your cooking.
+I don’t claim to be an extraordinary BBQ chief, but I do feel I know my way around a fire.
+The tricks of the trade have come over years of practicing and knowing what you’re cooking.
 I love cooking me some pork ribs from Farmland/Smithfield, because of the quality.
 Luckily I had a $1.00 off coupon I could use at my local Walmart Supercenter this weekend.

 Benefits of Farmland/Smithfield products:

 – Farmland All Natural fresh pork is proudly raised in the U.S.A.
 Fresh cuts are free from artificial ingredients and preservatives and minimally processed.